agodemar/FlightMechanics4Pilots/docs/_mypages/0000i_pitching-moment.md

   description="Airfoil center of pressure (CP) variation with angle of attack.
 System reduction to the aerodynamic center at $c/4$ (approximately)."
   %}

-The four conditions considered in the previous figure are reported on the curves of
+The four conditions considered in the previous figure are reported below on the curves of
 $C_\ell$ and $C_{m_{c/4}}$ as functions of $\alpha$.
 It must be noted that the existence of a focal point is justifiable strictly for those angles of attack within the $C_\ell$ linearity range.